How to builda wildflowerplanter

 - Purchase a planter or flower bed to plant wildflower meadow seeds into.

-- Buy a planter that already comes with growing wildflowers, such as this lovely lavender tin.
+- Buy a planter that already comes with growing wildflowers, such as a lovely lavender tin.

 When building your own wildflower planter, make sure to pick a suitable container with enough drainage holes at the bottom.
 Plastic pots and wooden window boxes can make good wildflower pots, especially if you’re able to make more drainage holes if need be.